sghall/subunit/README.md

 npm install subunit
 ```

+The library only has peer dependency on THREE.js.
+D3 is not required to be loaded on the page.

 <h4>Example Code</h4>

 The code below is an excerpt from this [simple demo](https://sghall.github.io/subunit/demos/bars-simple.html) that creates some blue and red bars.